About¶

 type: kubevirt

-You can use additional parameters for the kubevirt section:
+You can use additional parameters for the Kubevirt section:

-- kubeconfig: kubeconfig file path
+kubeconfig file pathcontext

-- context: the k8s context to use.
+the k8s context to use.pool

-- volume_access: Volume access mode.
-Defaults to ReadWriteOnce.
+Volume access mode.
+Defaults to ReadWriteOnce.disk_hotplug

-- first_consumer: Whether the storage class has a volumeBindingMode set to WaitForFirstConsumer.
+Whether the storage class has a volumeBindingMode set to WaitForFirstConsumer.
 Defaults to false.
 This allows to provision pvcs by creating a dummy job to force PVC binding

 You can use the following indications to gather context, create a suitable service account and retrieve its associated token: